Professionalism & Professional Standing

 - ABOG will query each state licensing board through the Federation of State Medical Boards (FSMB) for lists of physicians who hold active licenses.
-Physicians must have an active, unrestricted medical license in each state in which they practice, i.e., you have a New Jersey license, but you are practicing in South Dakota with privileges in South Dakota; you are required to have a medical license in South Dakota as well.
+Physicians must have an active, unrestricted medical license in each state in which they practice; i.e., you have a New Jersey license, but are practicing in South Dakota with privileges in South Dakota; you are required to have a medical license in South Dakota as well.

-- In addition, ABOG is informed through the American Board of Medical Specialties (ABMS) and other appropriate sources about medical board disciplinary and non-disciplinary actions that are taken against Diplomates’ licenses to practice.
+- In addition, ABOG is informed through the American Board of Medical Specialties (ABMS) and other appropriate sources about medical board disciplinary and non-disciplinary actions that are taken against diplomates' licenses to practice.

-- For clinically inactive or retired Diplomates: Some states require physicians with active medical licenses to carry medical liability insurance.
-If you are clinically inactive and considering changing from full or active licenses to inactive, exempt, volunteer, retired, or other statuses, you must contact the MOC office to request the Ad Hoc Committee of the Credentials Committee’s approval for such licenses.
+- For clinically inactive or retired diplomates: Some states require physicians with active medical licenses to carry medical liability insurance.
+If you are clinically inactive and considering changing from full or active licenses to inactive, exempt, volunteer, retired, or other statuses, you must contact the MOC office to request the Ad Hoc Committee of the Credentials Committee's approval for such licenses.
 Expired inactive licenses will not be approved.

-ABOG requires unrestricted privileges in Obstetrics and Gynecology currently and during the past 12 months at each institution, facility, or hospital where you practice as another measure of professionalism and professional standing.
+ABOG requires unrestricted privileges in obstetrics and gynecology currently and during the past 12 months at each institution, facility, or hospital where you practice as another measure of professionalism and professional standing.

 You must submit a written explanation of any of the following circumstances that occurred since the last MOC application to ABOG:

-- any disciplinary or non-disciplinary action (e.g., reprimand, warning, admonishment, restriction, condition, suspension, probation, surrender, denial of renewal, or revocation) taken by a state medical board regarding any state medical license held in any state or province.
+- Any disciplinary or non-disciplinary action (e.g., reprimand, warning, admonishment, restriction, condition, suspension, probation, surrender, denial of renewal, or revocation) taken by a state medical board regarding any state medical license held in any state or province

-- any hospital privileges restrictions, denials of renewal, or revocation; this includes any limitations or suspensions, as well as loss of hospital privileges.
+- Any hospital privileges restrictions, denials of renewal, or revocation; this includes any limitations or suspensions, as well as loss of hospital privileges

-- any disciplinary actions taken by a hospital, institution, or other government agency
+- Any disciplinary actions taken by a hospital, institution, or other government agency

-- any evidence of mental or physical impairment, including any mandated monitoring by a state physician health program (PHP)
+- Any evidence of mental or physical impairment, including any mandated monitoring by a state physician health program (PHP)

 ABOG will review the material to determine whether you'll be allowed to participate in the MOC process.
-In most cases, ABOG will require that you clear all restrictions and/or conditions before participation is approved.
+In most cases, ABOG will require that you clear all restrictions and/or conditions before participate is approved.